pingcap/docs-cn/clinic/quick-start-with-clinic.md

 ---
 title: Quick Start Guide for PingCAP Clinic
-summary: Learn how to use PingCAP Clinic to collect, upload, and view cluster diagnosis data quickly.
+summary: PingCAP Clinic is a service for collecting and viewing cluster diagnosis data quickly.
+It consists of Diag client and Clinic Server.
+Users can collect diagnostic data with Diag, upload it to Clinic Server, and view the results of Health Report.
+Before using it, users need to install Diag, log in to Clinic Server, create an organization, get an access token, and set the token and region in Diag.
+After collecting and uploading data, users can get the data access link and view the Health Report.
 ---

 # Quick Start Guide for PingCAP Clinic